-For many injuries the symptoms develop gradually as a niggle.
+For many injuries, the symptoms develop gradually as a niggle.
 You push through, telling yourself it’s not that bad.
-But ignore at your peril because a small niggle often turns into a chronic injury.
+But ignore it at your peril because a small niggle often turns into a chronic injury.

-Here are my top causes of running knee pain.
+Here are the top causes of running knee pain.

 Patellofemoral pain syndrome

 Patellofemoral pain syndrome is a general term used to describe pain at the front of the knee caused by the patella rubbing on the bone underneath.
 It is a common cause of knee pain from running.
-In fact, it is sometimes known as runners knee.
-Symptoms include:
+In fact, it is sometimes known as runner’s knee.

 - Tenderness on the inside and/or under the patella

 - Knee pain which is worse running up and down hills